If you’ve been diagnosed with testicular cancer, you’re likely facing surgery. This is the first option in almost all cases.

 What Happens in Testicular Surgery?

-He will then cut what’s called the “spermatic cord,” which holds the vessels that carry blood and fluid to the testicles.
+They will then cut what’s called the “spermatic cord,” which holds the vessels that carry blood and fluid to the testicles.
 This is done to keep cancer cells from going to other parts of your body.